Patient Workout October 23

-Do I think we have reached this point I scripture yet?
-No, not yet, but, maybe one-day someone may read this that has, never the less it’s something we must all exercise when times of testing and trials come.
+Do I think we have reached this point in scripture yet?
+No, not yet, but maybe one day someone may read this that has, never the less it's something we must all exercise when times of testing and trials come.

-Patience comes from the Greek word hupomone (hoop-om-on-ay') it means, cheerful endurance, continuance.
-If you drill down a little farther the word endurance means, the act or instance of bearing suffering, continuing under pain hardship, or stress.
+Patience comes from the Greek word hupomone (hoop-om-on-ay').
+It means cheerful endurance, continuance.
+If you drill down a little farther, the word endurance implies the act or instance of bearing suffering, continuing under pain, hardship, or stress.

-The accomplishment of a set of circumstances that you did not think you could do.
-Jesus, is just like your spotter, standing behind you, encouraging you to lift just one more time, because He can see the benefit of the pain when all you can feel is the pain.
+It's the same accomplishment enduring a set of circumstances that you did not think you could go through.
+Jesus is just like your spotter, standing behind you, encouraging you to lift just one more time because He can see the benefit of the pain when all you can feel is the pain.

-When it’s over (you) the weightlifter is all smiles, but I think Jesus wants us to be all smiles while we’re working out.
+When it's over (you), the weightlifter, you're all smiles, but I think Jesus wants us to be all smiles while we're working out.